 Considering such business characteristics, NPHD gives each head of PCG the authority to conduct business operations while each head of PCG is responsible for the internal control system.
-Co-Presidents oversee the Group's operations through evaluation and appointment/dismissal of the heads of PCGs through various three core components for the governance executed by management led by Co-Presidents: Nippon Paint Group Global Code of Conduct, the Global Risk Management Basic Policy, and the Global Basic Policies of Whistleblowing Hotline.
-By following these policies, we perform effective monitoring and give necessary directives for governance, risk management, and compliance in the entire Group.
+Co-Presidents oversee the Group's operations through evaluation and appointment/dismissal of the heads of PCGs through various reports from these executives.